Usage › Pre and Post Loader Scripts¶

 -

-folder and loading any scripts located in that directory. - Runs after all iptables rules are applied, letting you append custom rules that should persist alongside CSF's configuration.
+- Runs after all default iptables rules are applied, allowing you to add custom rules which persist alongside CSF's defaults.

 Loader Folders¶